Asashou/notes/11_organizing/11_organizing.md

         - modules are great because you don't need to write the same function multiple times, just once, then import it into each script where you need it
         - this encourages you to not repeat code
         - less code repetition is very very desirable:
-            - less code to read, less code to understand and debug
+            - less code to read, understand and debug
-            - bugs are detected faster, because all your scripts rely on the same common functions in your module(s) - one error will likely affect all of your scripts, instead of just one or two
+            - bugs are detected faster, because all your scripts rely on the same common functions in your module(s) - one error will likely affect all of your scripts, instead of just one or two scripts

 - script and module file names are typically lowercase, no spaces, underscores if need-be